nutrition

 What makes the best breakfast foods for sustained energy?

 The best breakfast foods for sustained energy usually combine a good source of protein, healthy fats, and complex carbohydrates with fiber.
-This combination digests slower, helping to prevent the rapid blood sugar spikes and crashes associated with sugary breakfasts.
+This combination makes a more substantial mixed meal than a sweet drink or pastry alone and may help some people stay satisfied longer.

 Are eggs a good breakfast for energy?